Exemptions from the rules for environmental zones in France

 Old-timers in Paris

 Due to an exception,"oldtimers" are allowed to drive in the ZCR zone Paris.
 Thus, they will not be penalised for violating the driving prohibitions in force, if they can prove that they are an "oldtimer".
-For transport or business vehicles over 30 years of age, a special permit can be requested from the city of Paris.
-However, this is limited in time.

 Old-timer in Grenoble and Lyon